United States Colored Troops: 1st Louisiana Native Guard (Corps d'Afrique)

 The 1st Louisiana Native Guard, one of many Louisiana Union Civil War units, was formed in New Orleans after the city was taken and occupied by Union forces.
 It was formed in part from the Confederacy's former unit of the same name, which had been made up of property-owning free people of color (gens de couleur libres).
-These men had wanted to prove their bravery and loyalty to the Confederacy like other Southern property owners by joining the Confederate blacks, but the Confederacy did not allow them to serve and confiscated their arms.
+These men had wanted to prove their bravery and loyalty to the Confederacy like other Southern property owners by joining Confederate Black soldiers, but the Confederacy did not allow them to serve and confiscated their arms.

 For the new unit, the Union also recruited freedmen from the refugee camps.
 Liberated from nearby plantations, they and their families had no means to earn a living and no place to go.
 Local commanders, starved for replacements, started equipping volunteer units with cast-off uniforms and obsolete or captured firearms.
 The men were treated and paid as auxiliaries, performing guard or picket duties to free up white soldiers for maneuver units.
 In exchange their families were fed, clothed and housed for free at the Army camps; often schools were set up for them and their children.

-Despite class differences between free people of color and freedmen, the troops of the new guard served with distinction, including under Captain Andre Cailloux at the Battle of Port Hudson and throughout the South.
+Despite class differences between free Black people and freedmen, the troops of the new guard served with distinction, including under Captain Andre Cailloux at the Battle of Port Hudson and throughout the South.
 Its units included: